-CALInventory determines whether or not the FlexNet inventory agent attempts to collect access evidence from the managed device in a . swacc file.
+CALInventory determines whether or not the FlexNet inventory agent attempts to collect access evidence from the

-Tip: The .swacc file is saved on the managed device in ...\UpLoads\ClientAcess (the default path is C:\ProgramData\ManageSoft Corp\ManageSoft\Common\UpLoads\ClientAccess).
+Tip: The . swacc file is saved on the managed device in . . . \Uploads \ClientAcess (the default path is C: \ProgramData\ManageSoft Corp\ManageSoft\Common\Uploads\ClientAccess).
 This location cannot be modified.
 Because the data here is strongly time-related, the file is removed after it has been uploaded to an inventory beacon.